It's mid October, 2013 and we're getting ready for another busy day as the weather heats up here at Westlakes Vet Hospital.

 With the puppies all in their forever homes it was time to turn our attention to Penny.
 Now having gained weight and recovering from giving birth to and feeding her puppies it was time for Nurse Jess and Heidi to reasess their position.

-Fast forward two months and Nurse Jess recieves a phone call from a woman who tells her that she has adopted Penny!
-She told Nurse Jess that Penny was now named Lucy and that she was settling in very well, she even shares their bed!
+Fast forward two months and Nurse Jess recieves a phone call from a woman who tells her that she will adopted Penny!

 While this story turned out to have a happy ending for nine lives who wouldn't have existed if it wasn't for the caring nature of two of our nurses, many others do not have such a good outcome.